 Weaves involve braiding your natural hair into tight cornrows.
 Hairs are sewn or weaved onto the braids — this generally lasts 6 to 10 weeks, depending on your maintenance and hair type.
 Weaves are also a type of extension that is prone to causing traction alopecia [5].

-When used safely and in moderation, clip-on hair extensions can create the impression of fuller, thicker hair while posing less risk of traction alopecia than other extension types.
+When used safely and in moderation, clip-on hair extensions can create the impression of longer, thicker hair while posing less risk of traction alopecia than other hair extensions for thickness and length.
 Let’s look at how to use them.

 Start by brushing your hair to make sure your hair is free of tangles.
 This will help the extensions blend in smoothly and look more natural.
 Section off your hair horizontally above the nape of your neck, and use hair claws to hold the top sections of hair out of the way.